This post may contain affiliate links. Please read our privacy policy.

 For the Japanese Carrot-Ginger Dressing

-- 3 medium-size carrots peeled and cut into about 1-inch chunks
+- 3 medium-size carrots (peeled and cut into about 1-inch chunks)

-- 1 piece 2-inches fresh ginger, peeled and cut into disks
+- 1 piece 2-inches fresh ginger (peeled and cut into disks)

-- 1 shallot minced, or 1⁄4 cup minced onion
+- 1 shallot (minced, or 1⁄4 cup minced onion)

-- ¼ cup unseasoned rice vinegar or 3 tablespoons white wine vinegar
+- ¼ cup unseasoned rice vinegar (or 3 tablespoons white wine vinegar)

 - ¼ cup canola, peanut, or vegetable oil

-- 1 tablespoon Asian dark sesame oil see Note
+- 1 tablespoon Asian dark sesame oil

 - 1 teaspoon granulated sugar

-- 4 teaspoons miso paste optional, but recommended
+- 4 teaspoons miso paste (optional, but recommended)

-- 2 teaspoons mirin optional
+- 2 teaspoons mirin (optional)

 For the Salad

-- 6 to 7 cups thinly sliced romaine lettuce about 11⁄2 heads lettuce or 2 hearts of romaine
+- 6 to 7 cups thinly sliced romaine lettuce (about 1 1/2 heads lettuce or 2 hearts of romaine)

 - ½ cups shredded peeled carrots

-- ½ cucumber preferably seedless or English, peeled, cut in half lengthwise, and thinly sliced crosswise
+- ½ cucumber (preferably seedless or English; peeled, cut in half lengthwise, and thinly sliced crosswise)

 - Handful of cherry or grape tomatoes

-- 1 cups steamed tiny broccoli florets optional
+- 1 cups steamed tiny broccoli florets (optional)

 Instructions

-- Make the Japanese carrot-ginger dressing: Place the carrot chunks, ginger, shallot or onion, rice vinegar, canola oil, sesame oil, and sugar in a food processor fitted with the metal blade.
+- Make the Japanese carrot-ginger dressing: Place the carrot chunks, ginger, shallot or onion, rice vinegar, canola oil, sesame oil, and sugar in a food processor fitted with a metal blade.
 Pulse until well combined.
-Add the miso and mirin, if using, and 1⁄4 cup of water and puree until nicely blended and fairly smooth.
+Add the miso and mirin, if using, and 1/4 cup of water and puree until nicely blended and fairly smooth.
 If you want your dressing a little thinner, you can add another tablespoon or two of water and puree again.

-- Make the salad: Place the lettuce, shredded carrots, cucumber, tomatoes, and broccoli, if using, in a large serving bowl and drizzle about 1⁄2 cup of the dressing on top, or more if desired.
+- Make the salad: Place the lettuce, shredded carrots, cucumber, tomatoes, and broccoli, if using, in a large serving bowl and drizzle about 1/2 cup of the dressing on top, or more if desired.
 Toss the salad and serve.

 Notes

-- To peel ginger you can use a vegetable peeler, or just a teaspoon.
+- To peel ginger, you can use a vegetable peeler or just a teaspoon.
 Turn the bowl part of the spoon in toward the ginger and scrape the skin off with the edge of the spoon.

 - If you want your dressing a little thinner, you can add another tablespoon or two of water and puree again.